Family Tree Researcher available to research your family history!

-This page explains how www.familyresearcher.co.uk, which is owned by Jane Hewitt Family Tree Researcher, uses any information you give to us, and the ways in which we protect your privacy.
+This page explains how www.familyresearcher.co.uk, which is owned by Jane Hewitt Family Tree Researcher (the data controller), uses any information you give to us, and the ways in which we protect your privacy.

 We collect two kinds of information from visitors to www.familyresearcher.co.uk: information you provide to us when you commission research, and logs of activity on our website.

 Log files recorded by our ISP allow us to understand visitor’s use of the site.
-We analyse log file information from all our visitors, which we use to make changes to the layout of the site and to the information in it, based on the way that visitors move around it.
+We could analyse log file information from visitors, to make changes to the layout of the site and to the information in it, based on the way that visitors move around it.
 Log files do not contain any personal information and they are not used to identify any individual patterns of use of the site.

 The Family Researcher website provides, free of charge, an assortment of research findings, transcripts and other information such as the Blitz Resource Centre, The Dictionary Of Old Occupations etc. We do this to help preserve local history and to help people who are conducting their own family tree research.
 It costs money to run a website, because we have to pay our internet hosting company.
 For this reason we show advertisements to help fund the Family Researcher website.